Questions To Ask When Touring a Potential Assisted Living Facility

 5. What Kind of Meal Services Do You Offer?

-One of the more popular routes assisted living communities take is implementing a monthly activities calendar or schedule to encourage residents’ engagement.
-Ask about what type of activities are popular, and be on the lookout for a diverse range of activities.
+One of the more popular routes assisted living communities take is implementing a monthly activities calendar or schedule to encourage residents to be engaged and active.
+Ask about what types of activities are offered.

-Ask about if staff consult with residents about future activity programs.
-You want to make sure that their team is actively pursuing the residents’ interests while also offering opportunities for growth.
+Some places encourage residents to have a say in activity planning through questionnaires, suggestion boxes, or activities committees.
+You’ll want to make sure the staff actively pursues the residents’ input while also offering opportunities for growth.
 Look for activities that are intellectually engaging, physically active, sociable, or even spiritual.

-This is an important one, as it illustrates how committed a community is to create a flourishing environment for its residents.
-Ask about what influence residents have in their care plans, activities, meal preparation, and more.
+Besides social activities, ask about how much influence residents have in their care plans, activities, meal preparation, and more.
 Does the assisted living facility have a Resident Council?
 What about Town Hall meetings that engage residents, staff, and even family members in the community’s future?

 8. What Role Does Family Play?

-Another important question is regarding family.
-You want a community that allows visits, volunteer opportunities, and even participation in social activities.
+Another important question concerns family.
+The community should not only allow but also encourage visits, volunteer opportunities, and even participation in social activities.
 Can families meet with various departments and staff to discuss matters concerning their loved ones?
-Does the family have any say in the preferences or needs of their parents?
-These are all fantastic questions to ask before choosing an assisted living facility.
+Does the family have any say in their parents’ preferences or needs?

-One of the biggest indicators of a successful, assisted living environment is how well it measures resident satisfaction.
-Many facilities offer surveys or discuss residents’ happiness in small groups to gain perspective into the overall well-being of the community.
+One of the biggest indicators of a thriving assisted living environment is how well it measures resident satisfaction.
+Many facilities offer surveys or small groups to gain perspective into the overall well-being of the community.

 Ask to see a sample of the survey.
 If possible, meet with current residents to get an idea of how much they enjoy their home.